Your Data Never Dies

 This is the pattern: individually reasonable requests that, in aggregate, create a sprawling footprint of personal data across dozens of third-party systems - most of which you didn't choose and can't monitor.

-Organisations holding this data may have every intention of protecting it.
-But intentions don't survive market pressure forever.
+Organisations holding this data may have every intention of protecting it - but intentions don't survive market pressure forever.

 End of life